 We didn’t know who Mike was or what to expect.
 When he got out of his truck, he was bigger than life: 6’4″ with long locks like Sampson but quiet and humble.
 We wandered over the site of Holes 13 – 18 and then spent time where Holes 5 and 6 were eventually built.
 He seemed convinced that he could do something special here.
 After we chose Mike, the bank required us to perform a feasibility study, which concluded that we were in no man’s land, too far from Pinehurst and/or Raleigh to be successful.
 We had our eye on other properties north and south of today’s site but thankfully, Mike stepped in and said ‘Trust me, boys, this is the site you want.’
 Between Mike’s confidence and a boatload of collateral, we got the bank to go along and here we are.

-Some critics who sniff at such earthmoving and can only treat minimalist seriously completely miss the point.
+Some critics who sniff at such earthmoving and can only treat minimalism seriously completely miss the point.
 Innovation and variety within architecture are crucial for the overall development of the profession and the game.
 More importantly and unlike the typical fare produced by some big design firms, Strantz courses make you think on many different levels.
 Some golfers embrace this psychological spelunking while others become rattled and lose their composure.
-What’s quite special is that all golfers react to Tobacco Road, a few with disdain but it engenders one of the most loyal fan bases in golf, something very much appreciated by the owners.
+What’s quite special is that all golfers react powerfully to Tobacco Road, a few with disdain but for many it engenders one of the most loyal fan bases in golf, something very much appreciated by the owners.

 Holes to Note